New Grading Model Overview- Updated

 Holistic tier · 10% of overall grade

-Every week you meet one-on-one with your teacher.
+Every section you meet one-on-one with your teacher in a scheduled meeting.
 That meeting is one of the most important parts of your education at CPA.
 This category grades how well you show up for it.

 Three things are graded in every meeting

-Your meeting attendance score is made up of three parts that add up to 10 points per week.
+Your meeting attendance score is made up of three parts that add up to 10 points per section.
 Your average across all 18 sections becomes your meeting attendance grade for the semester.

 [Date]